MTreppner/scDBM-paper/README.md

 ## Data

-The data folder contains an R markdown file with a script to prepare the Segerstolpe data.
+The data folder contains an R markdown file with a script to prepare the Segerstolpe and PBMC data.
 We also write the gene names and cluster labels into separate files.

 * data_preparation_segerstolpe.Rmd
 * data_preparation_PBMC.Rmd